 What kind of low-carb sweeteners can I use?

 “You can have a variety of non-nutritive sweeteners.
 Non-nutritive sweeteners, also called sugar substitutes, contain few or no calories and sugar.
-This means they won’t raise your blood sugar or impact ketosis,” says Sofia Norton, RD and writer at Kiss My Keto.
+This means they won’t raise your blood sugar or impact ketosis,” says Sofia Norton, RD and writer.

 The best non-nutritive sweeteners are natural ones like stevia, monk fruit, and erythritol.
 “Most natural sweeteners have been around for a long time and studies typically show they’re safe,” she says.
 So, you are totally fine to use them when making baked goods or sweetening your tea or coffee.